Chart Color Schemes

 Educational outcomes in Chittaway Bay fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 16.1%, significantly lower than Greater Sydney's average of 38.0%.
+The area has university qualification rates of 16.1%, significantly lower than Greater Sydney's average of 38.0%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.0%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 43.2% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (34.4%).
-Educational participation is high at 26.4%, with 9.6% in primary education, 6.2% in secondary education, and 2.9% pursuing tertiary education.
+Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials - advanced diplomas (8.8%) and certificates (34.4%).

-Educational participation is notably high, with 26.4% of residents currently enrolled in formal education.
+Educational participation is high, with 26.4% of residents currently enrolled in formal education.
 This includes 9.6% in primary education, 6.2% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education